 Instagram develops new commercial tools, but the social media site has always prioritized visual material.
 Hence, uploading high-quality photos and videos will help you stand out from competing brands and creators, attract people’s attention, and encourage sharing and purchase.
 Create a distinct visual identity for your brand so that people can recognize it right away.

-How does Social Media Experience affect your Brand Marketing Efforts?
+How does Social Media Experience Affect Your Brand Marketing Efforts?

 Using social media to engage with customers, partners, and talent/employees allows brands to build trust.
 People will want to know more about your brand or products/services when others promote them.
 Social media not only provides an opportunity to reach a large audience, but also shows exactly what people are talking about and liking.
 You can build a loyal audience that believes in your brand and products once you understand social media’s potential.